jbosstm/narayana/narayana-full/readme.txt

   docs/
-    api - The various project components javadocs guides - PDF versions of the projects documentation idl - The IDL files for integration with the JTS jts/
+    api - The various project components javadocs idl - The IDL files for integration with the JTS
-      trailmap - A trailmap for the project xts/
-      demo - A trailmap for the project

   etc/
     Some example configuration files are available here, remove the .jts or .jta suffix to enable the operation mode you require